IvS-Asteroseismology/star_shine/README.md

 of the start and end time of the analysis and can contain important messages about the operation of the algorithm, like a reason for early termination.

-Currently, there are a total of 9 analysis steps.
+Currently, there are a total of 5 analysis steps.
 Normal operation can terminate at several intermediate stages.
 A log entry is made when this happens containing further information.
-The analysis can stop if for example no frequencies were extracted, the period is too long for the given data set, not enough orbital harmonics are found, or primary or secondary eclipse cannot be identified.
+The analysis can stop if for example no frequencies were extracted, or not enough orbital harmonics are found.

 Each step produces at least an .hdf5 file with all the model parameters from that stage of the analysis.
 The utility module contains a function for reading these files, 'read_parameters_hdf5', which outputs a convenient